reactiveui/splat/README.md

 * Cross-platform image loading/saving
 * A port of System.Drawing.Color for portable libraries
+* Cross-platform geometry primitives (PointF, SizeF, RectangleF), as well as a bunch of additional extension methods to make using them easier.
 * A way to detect whether you're in a Unit Test runner / Design Mode

 ### How do I install?